xuehangzheng/PWLS-ULTRA-for-Low-Dose-3D-CT-Image-Reconstruction/README.md

 # Data:

-We provide XCAT phantom[1](both 2D slices and 3D volume), some pre-learned transforms (and dictionary), and reconstructions for initialization used in this paper.
-So you could quickly reproduce results in our paper right after running the main code of the specific mehthod that you are interested.
+We provide XCAT phantom [1](both 2D slices and 3D volume), pre-learned transforms (and dictionary), and reconstructions for initialization, that were used in this paper.
+So you could quickly reproduce results in our paper right after running the main code of one specific method.

 "axial_proj_data_maker_HU.m/fan_proj_data_maker_HU.m" is used for simulating 3D cone-beam (2D fan-beam) geometry, generating corresponding (noisy) sinograms, and performing FDK on these sinograms, etc.